Australian Capital Territory Legislative Assembly: History

+Historical Composition

+At its inception, the Assembly was elected by a modified d'Hondt system, the ACT comprised one electorate, electing seventeen members to the Assembly.
+A 1992 referendum supported the Hare-Clark method, which was introduced for the 1995 election.
+As of this change, the Legislative Assembly had 17 members, elected from three electorates.
+Brindabella and Ginninderra elected five members, and the now-defunct electorate of Molonglo elected seven.

+On 30 April 2002, the ACT Electoral Commission made a submission to the ACT Legislative Assembly's Standing Committee on Legal Affairs, which inquired into the appropriateness of the size of the Legislative Assembly for the ACT, and options for changing the number of members and electorates.
+The Electoral Commission recommended increasing "the size of the Legislative Assembly to three electorates each returning seven members, giving a total of 21 members".

+In 2014, the Assembly voted to expand the number of members to the present 25, with the change taking effect at the 2016 election.

+There has only been one majority government in the history of the Legislative Assembly, with Labor winning 9 of 17 seats at the 2004 election.

+Historical Results

 Powers

 As with the Northern Territory Legislative Assembly, the ACT Legislative Assembly lacks the full powers of a state legislature.
 Section 122 of the Constitution of Australia provides that the Commonwealth Parliament "may make laws for the government of any territory" surrendered by any State to the Commonwealth.
 The Governor-General, on the advice of the Executive, previously had the power to override laws passed by the Assembly.
 Although this was rare in practice, the Civil Unions Act 2006, which allowed same-sex couples to enter into "civil unions" was overruled following concerns that the civil unions mimicked marriage.
 In July 2006, the Federal Government again threatened to overrule the ACT Stanhope Government's anti-terror legislation, which was not consistent with other state laws.
 In 2011 the Federal Parliament passed a private senator's bill which removed this power in respect to both the Australian Capital Territory and the Northern Territory.

-Current distribution of seats

-The following is the distribution of seats after the 2020 Australian Capital Territory general election.

-Current sitting government/ Coalition

-The current sitting government is made up of a majority of 10 (40%) Labor held seats, 9 (36%) Liberal held seats and 6 (24%) Greens held seats.
-The current Chief Minister, Treasurer, Minister for Climate Action, Minister for Economic Development and Minister for Tourism, is Andrew Barr.
-He is the ‘Governing Leader’ of the territory.

-The ACT Greens party has had a significant presence in the ACT Legislative Assembly since the party's formation, having formed minority or coalition governments with the ACT Labor Party since 2008.
-Therefore, the ACT has the only Labor-Greens coalition in the country.